Energy Conditions and Quantum Information: Energy conditions and holographic principle

 The RT formula thus supports the now widespread intuition that ``entanglement builds geometry.''
 It suggests that spacetime geometry may emerge from the entanglement pattern in a dual quantum system, embodying the holographic principle.
 However, the original RT prescription applies only to static configurations and is valid only at leading order in $1/N$, where bulk quantum effects are neglected.
 To describe dynamical spacetimes, such as those involving black hole formation and evaporation, the RT formula must be generalized to the covariant {Hubeny-Rangamani-Takayanagi} (HRT) prescription \cite{Hubeny:2007xt}, which replaces minimal surfaces with \emph{extremal} ones.
 Furthermore, to incorporate quantum corrections---crucial in scenarios like black hole evaporation---one must go beyond the classical approximation and include subleading contributions in $1/N$, leading to the quantum extremal surface (QES) prescription.

 These bring us to the notion of \emph{quantum extremal surfaces} (QES), developed by Faulkner, Lewkowycz, and Maldacena \cite{Faulkner:2013ana} and further formalized by Engelhardt and Wall \cite{Engelhardt:2014gca}.
-The QES prescription replaces the classical minimal-area surface with a surface that extremizes the generalized entropy: \begin{itembox}[l]{{\bf Formula 4.3.3 (Quantum extremal surface)}}
+The QES prescription replaces the classical minimal-area surface with a surface that extremizes the generalized entropy:

-\end{itembox} where $\Sigma_\gamma$ is the bulk region bounded by $\gamma$ and the boundary region $A$, and $S_{\text{bulk}}(\Sigma_\gamma)$ is the von Neumann entropy of quantum fields in that region.
-The entanglement entropy of region $A$ is then computed by extremizing this generalized entropy over all candidate surfaces $\gamma$ anchored to $\partial A$.
-Note that the idea of including quantum corrections from matter fields in this way is conceptually rooted in Bekenstein's notion of generalized entropy \cite{Bekenstein:1974ax}.
+where $\Sigma_\gamma$ is the bulk region on an achronal slice bounded by $\gamma$ and the boundary region $A$, and $S_{\text{bulk}}(\Sigma_\gamma)$ is the von Neumann entropy of quantum fields in that region.
+The quantum extremal surface $\gamma_A$ is then defined as follows: \begin{itembox}[l]{Formula 4.3.2 (Quantum extremal surface)} \end{itembox} Here $\mbox{min-ext}_\gamma$ represents the following process: first search for extremal surface(s) $\gamma_A$ (homologous to $A$) that satisfy the extremality $\delta_{\gamma_A} S_{\mathrm{gen}}=0$, and then choose the one which attains the minimum among all such extremal surfaces if there are many such $\gamma_A$.
+The surface obtained by this \emph{min-ext} prescription (among QES homologous to $A$) provides the correct entanglement entropy $S(A)$~\cite{Engelhardt:2014gca}.
+Note that the inclusion of matter entanglement in this way is conceptually rooted in Bekenstein's generalized entropy \cite{Bekenstein:1974ax}.
 There, Bekenstein proposed that the total entropy should consist of both the area term and the matter entropy outside the horizon, anticipating the structure of $S_{\text{gen}}$ long before the advent of the AdS/CFT correspondence, even before the discovery of Hawking radiation.

 This formalism lays the foundation for understanding the \emph{entanglement wedge}, a concept central to the program of holographic quantum error correction \cite{Almheiri:2014lwa, Dong:2016eik, Harlow:2016vwg}.
 According to the QES prescription, the region $\Sigma_\gamma$ bounded by $A$ and the QES $\gamma$ defines the entanglement wedge of $A$.
 Bulk operators in $\Sigma_\gamma$ can, in principle, be reconstructed from data in $A$.